andersonpem/go-blackjack/README.md

 - bj (BlackJack): you asserted your hand is a blackjack.
 The game will check if that's true.

-- l (lost): you asserted your hand is a loser.
+- b (bust): you asserted your hand is a loser.
 The value is bigger than 21.

 - mr (debug function: MONSTER REBORN!): artificially triggers the removal of all cards from the graveyard and back into the game.